jeffdyke/hydra-login-consent-node/FUNCTIONAL_REFACTOR.md

-# Functional Programming Refactor with fp-ts
+# Functional Programming Refactor with Effect

-This document explains the functional refactoring of the OAuth2 token endpoint from an imperative to a functional paradigm using `fp-ts`.
+This document explains the functional refactoring of the OAuth2 token endpoint from an imperative to a functional paradigm using Effect.

 ## What Changed